Breast-conserving surgery

-Breast-conserving surgery (BCS) refers to an operation that aims to remove breast cancer while avoiding a mastectomy.
+Breast-conserving surgery refers to an operation that aims to remove breast cancer while avoiding a mastectomy.
 Different forms of this operation include: lumpectomy (tylectomy), wide local excision, segmental resection, and quadrantectomy.
-BCS has been increasingly accepted as an alternative to mastectomy in specific patients, as it provides tumor removal while maintaining an acceptable cosmetic outcome.
+Breast-conserving surgery has been increasingly accepted as an alternative to mastectomy in specific patients, as it provides tumor removal while maintaining an acceptable cosmetic outcome.
 This page reviews the history of this operation, important considerations in decision making and patient selection, and the emerging field of oncoplastic breast conservation surgery.

 Medical uses

 For clinical stages I and II breast cancer, breast-conserving surgery, with radiotherapy and possibly chemotherapy may be indicated if one or two sentinel lymph nodes are found to have cancer which is not extensive.
 In this case, the sentinel lymph nodes would be examined, and lymphadenectomy as further evaluation is not indicated as this result from the sentinel lymph nodes is sufficient to recommend treatment.

-BCS may also be used in cases of biopsy-proven invasive breast cancer or biopsy-proven ductal carcinoma in situ (DCIS).
+Breast-conserving surgery may also be used in cases of biopsy-proven invasive breast cancer or biopsy-proven ductal carcinoma in situ.
 In the assessment of the tumor, the surgeon should assess the ability to resect the tumor with clear margins while providing a cosmetic result that is acceptable to the patient.

 For screening detected lesions that are non-palpable, preoperative lesion localization by a breast radiologist is required in order to accurately identify the tumor intraoperatively and excise it with adequate margins.
 Preoperative localization was traditionally performed using a steel guidewire; however, novel tumor markers have emerged such as radioactive seeds, radiofrequency reflectors and magnetic seeds.

 Shared decision-making is an important consideration in breast-conserving surgery.
 It is estimated that between 50% and 70% of patients are active participants in the decision-making of breast cancer surgery.
 The time following a cancer diagnosis may be filled with fear, vulnerability, and a sense of being overwhelmed at the amount of information being provided by physicians as well as accessed on the internet.
 Each patient has their own set of unique characteristics, which may make it challenging to read information online and apply that information to a specific individual circumstance.
 In addition, there are several important misconceptions regarding breast-conservation surgery for patients and clinicians to keep in mind.